edw/async.combinators/README.md

 # async.combinators

-I am often writing a procedure to implement a function and realize before long that my elegant poem of a proceedure has become something akin to an assembly manual for discount fiberboard furniture translated through three languages.
-The source of this entropy more often than not is the creeping in of code to control not _what_ value I want the procedure to produce but _how_ the value should be produced.
+I am often writing a procedure to implement a function and realize before long that my elegant poem of a procedure has become something akin to an assembly manual for discount fiberboard furniture translated through three languages.
+The source of this entropy more often than not is the in-creeping of code to control not _what_ value I want to produce but _how_ the value should be produced.

 For example, you may want to map a million URLs to objects representing that results of performing a GET request on them.
 But you